Integrating Honeygain SDK with Windows .NET/C# applications

 Hgsdk.Log("C:\\path\\to\\log\\directory");

-Enable logging for SDK service.
-Log files will be created in the specified directory.
+Enables logging for the SDK service.
+Log files are created in the specified directory.
 If the directory is not specified, log files will be created in the current working directory of your application.
-Log is also writen to standard output.
+Logs are also written to standard output.

 Disable logging